 OM Shanti - Namaste

-Born in Scranton, Pennsylvania, Nancy Alicia Geary settled into Hampton Roads in 1994 with her husband and two sons.
+Born in Scranton, Pennsylvania, Nancy settled into Hampton Roads in 1994 with her husband and two sons.
 She discovered yoga in 2008 after two years of physical therapy due to a back injury from a car accident.
-She quickly realized the plentiful benefits of yoga for the body, mind and spirit.
+She quickly realized the many benefits of yoga for the body, mind, and spirit.
 Yoga was the answer to her life-long interest of being health conscious and physically active but not competitive.
 Her interest evolved from practicing locally to exploring yoga techniques in studios worldwide while traveling with her husband, always packing her mat wherever the destination.
-Nancy's passion and belief in yoga shines 100% and her energy comes from teaching others and promoting yoga.
-Nancy is a Zenya Yoga School Alumna and a York County School employee.
-She meditates daily, studies Sanskrit, and enjoys singing to Kirtan and traveling.
+Nancy's passion and belief in yoga shines 100% and her energy comes from teaching yoga and being of service to others by making a difference

 Lee is active duty with the U.S. Coast Guard having served as a Health Promotion Coordinator where he experienced his first yoga class.
 He has always enjoyed health sciences and fitness including various outdoor activities such as running, bicycling, and kayaking.
 He returned to a regular practice of yoga after traditional rehabilitation failed to produce results following a skiing accident in 2016.
-Lee is a graduate of teacher training at Zenya Yoga Academy, is a certified first aid and CPR instructor, and completed the TRX FORCE® Operator Course.
+Lee is a graduate of 200-hour teacher training at Zenya Yoga Academy and 300-hour teacher training at Swami Satchidananda Ashram – Yogaville, and has specialized teacher training in meditation, restorative, adaptive/chair, and trauma sensitive.
+He is also a registered EMT, and certified first aid and CPR instructor.
 He completed his BBA at Averett University (Danville, VA) and MAEd at Argosy University (Honolulu, HI).
 His yoga journey is representative of a passage from Yoga Vasistha, “Who am I who speaks, walks, stands, and functions on this elaborate stage known as the world?
 I should find this out.”

 Sumeda is a certified yoga instructor and certified in stress management.
 Raised in Bangalore, India, she brings the eastern perspective and an authenticity to her yoga.
 As a scientist and a chemistry teacher by profession, she is able to attain a good mix of both the western and eastern perspectives of bodily forms.
 She is also able to get old ideas to the west with her understanding of Sanskrit and Ayurveda.
 She has experience practicing Hatha and Ashtanga forms of yoga.
 Come join her for the relaxing and stress relief salutations.